 Make Sure it’s Fun

-Support a Local Environmental Organization
+Support an Environmental Organization

 Clean up Your Community

 Nothing is more fun than gearing up and heading outside to make a difference.
 If you’ve got the budget to give everyone some paid volunteer hours, why not sign up for the Great Canadian Shoreline Cleanup (which you can actually do any time of year).
 You get to pick the location, (anywhere land connects to water) and you just send in a record of what you found and who participated.
 For more information on setting up your own clean up, click here.